Bispectrum in Single-Field Inflation Beyond Slow-Roll: DBI Step Feature

 Fig.~\ref{fig:GSRvExact} verifies that the scaling remains qualitatively correct for the \emph{Planck} amplitude step.
 The rough criteria for the validity of perturbation theory given in Eq.~(\ref{eqn:PT}) becomes

-Thus sound speeds smaller than the $c_s=0.15$ example in the previous section would become allowed if $\sqrt{b} x_d$ dropped significantly.
+Thus sound speeds smaller than the $c_s=0.15$ example in the previous section would become allowed if $\sqrt{|b|} x_d$ dropped significantly.

-We note that the result we find for the bispectrum here is significantly different from the estimate in Ref.~\cite{Bean:2008na}.
-The key difference is that Ref.~\cite{Bean:2008na} approximated the enhancement to the bispectrum as arising for modes near horizon crossing due to the slow-roll parameter $\eta_H$ becoming large, and therefore the modes interacting more strongly near where they were freezing out.
-However, as we have demonstrated in this work, the key effect of the sharp feature in the background is that correlations are frozen at the time of the feature, $s_s$, rather than near horizon crossing, $s \sim 1/k$.
+We note that the result we find for the bispectrum here is different from the estimate in Ref.~\cite{Bean:2008na}.
+The key difference is that Ref.~\cite{Bean:2008na} approximated the enhancement to the bispectrum as arising for modes near horizon crossing due to the slow-roll parameter $\eta_H$ becoming large, and therefore the modes interacting more strongly near where they were freezing out. {While this is approximately true for models with features in the warp or potential that are crossed on a timescale on the order of an efolding, in this work we have demonstrated that} the key effect of the sharp feature in the background is that correlations are frozen at the time of the feature, $s_s$, rather than near horizon crossing, $s \sim 1/k$.
 This means that correlations between curvature perturbations with momentum $k \gg 1/s_s $ are imprinted well before horizon crossing where the amplitude of the fluctuations is much larger and is oscillating with varying $k$.
-This results in a strongly scale dependent and oscillatory bispectrum that is only cut off at the damping scale derived above.
-In addition, the relative contribution of $\eta_H$ and $\sigma_1$ terms as a function of width $d$ was misestimated in Ref.~\cite{Bean:2008na}.
+This results in a strongly scale dependent and oscillatory bispectrum that is only cut off at the damping scale derived above.{ We note that improved estimates of the scaling behavior due to a sharp step were presented in Ref.\ \cite{Chen:2011zf}.} In addition, the relative contribution of $\eta_H$ and $\sigma_1$ terms as a function of width $d$ was misestimated in Ref.~\cite{Bean:2008na}.